ilknarf/sequoia/README.md

 can be introduced by creating a subtree in YAML with a type: <TYPE>
 property.
 Besides `name`, `key`, and `url`, other key names are vestigial, for now.

+Make sure to put quotes around numbers and booleans (including `yes` and `no`), since Sequoia only supports Strings for now.